 Direct investing vs active financial advice

-Further to a previous blog I released, “Why relationships are so important to financial advice” I believe it be equally important that we understand the difference between direct investing and active financial advice.
+Further to a previous blog, I released, “Why relationships are so important to financial advice” I believe it is equally important that we understand the difference between direct investing and active financial advice.

 Many investors prefer to make their own investment decisions, but this is not always the best way to approach handling your portfolio.